qarmin/czkawka/README.md

 But the most important thing for me was to learn Rust and create a program useful for the open source community.

 ## Features
-- Written in fast and memory safe Rust
+- Written in memory safe Rust
+- Amazingly fast - due using more or less advanced algorithms
 - CLI frontend, very fast and powerful with rich help
 - GUI GTK frontend - uses modern GTK 3 and looks similar to FSlint
 - Light/Dark theme match the appearance of the system
-- GUI Orbtk frontend(Very early WIP) - alternative GUI with reduced functionality
 - Saving results to a file - allows reading entries found by the tool easily
 - Rich search option - allows setting absolute included and excluded directories, set of allowed file extensions or excluded items with * wildcard
 - Clean Glade file in which UI can be easily modernized